benjamingwynn/tetromino/DEV.md

 If you are running the game on localhost using `pnpm start` then it will automatically try to connect to your local leaderboard server.

-Requests are only allowed to the leaderboard server from the allowed origins list, please check and modify the `ALLOWED_ORIGINS` from `main.node.ts` appropriately for your frontend dev server.
+Requests are only allowed to the leaderboard server from the allowed origins list, please check and modify the `ALLOWED_ORIGINS` from `origins.ts` appropriately for your frontend dev server.

 #### No server database?